knative/docs/docs/eventing/features/authorization.md

   {"message": "Hi from pingsource-2 from namespace-2"}
 ```

-When we remove now the EventPolicy again and keep OIDC disabled, the Broker will fall back to the default authorization mode, which is `allow-same-namespace`:
+When we remove now the EventPolicy again and keep OIDC enabled, the Broker will fall back to the default authorization mode, which is `allow-same-namespace`:

 ```
 $ kubectl -n namespace-1 delete eventpolicy event-policy